elunna/nerfhack-changelog/README.md

 * Snakes get a +1 to-hit bonus on archeologists
 * All snakes have the potential to paralyze archeologists in fear when they successfully connect a hit.
 Free action only protects the hero 75% of the time vs these paralyzing attacks.
 * Some giant anacondas have a chance of appearing in the arc quest now.
+* Archeologists sometimes crack their whip at animals, scaring them.
+This occurs when hitting a natural 20, and inflicts an extra 1d3 damage.

 ### BARBARIAN
 * Barbarians can reach skilled in riding (Evil)